 The great thing about having mid-length hair with a fringe is that you can find a cut that suits any hair type, from fine to full to curly.
 Don't believe us?
-Just ask stylists Marcus Francis, Kim Kimble, and Anastasia Stylianou and check out our gallery of 20 oh-so-different fringe-adorned mid-length haircuts for all the proof you need.
+Just read what the expert stylists had to say and check out our gallery of 23 oh-so-different fringe-adorned mid-length haircuts for all the proof you need.

 Meet the Expert

 - Marcus Francis is a celebrity hairstylist.
 His clients include Julianne Moore, Emma Roberts, and Olivia Colman.

 - Kim Kimble is a stylist to stars such as Beyoncé, Shakira, and Zendaya, among others.
 She is also the owner and creator of her eponymous haircare brand.

 - Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director.
 She is a specialist in curly hair.

 Keep scrolling for our favorite celeb-inspired mid-length hair with fringe combos to show your hairdresser.

 This blunt shoulder-skimming haircut complete with piecey full fringe on Mila Kunis is all kinds of wonderful.
 "Long bangs and side-swept bangs look great on mid-length cuts because they add an element of fun and youthfulness," says Kimble.
 Re-create that wave with a medium-barrel tong like the T3 Whirl Trio Interchangeable Styling Wand ($275).